What is AMD?

 Not everyone with AMD develops late AMD or gets it in both eyes.
 But if you do, living with vision loss from AMD can be challenging.
 Having low vision means that even with glasses, contact lenses, medicine, or surgery, your vision loss makes it hard to do everyday tasks.

-The good news is, there are things that can help — like low vision devices and rehabilitation (training) programs.
+The good news is, there are things that can help — like low vision devices and vision rehab services.
+Vision rehab can help you learn the skills you need to stay independent and active with low vision.

 Scientists are studying what causes AMD and how we can treat it better.